Changing Careers in Midlife: The Neuroscience of Reinvention

 It heightens reactivity in the amygdala

+This leads to fatigue, reduced motivation, and less cognitive flexibility.
 Staying in the wrong career can make change feel harder.
 But moving toward alignment can restore cognitive function over time by reducing chronic stress.

 Identity and Letting Go